Click here for COVID-19 (coronavirus) advice for people living with psoriasis and psoriatic arthritis.

 Dithranol has been used in the treatment of psoriasis since the nineteenth century.
 It is thought to have anti-inflammatory properties, and also slows down the over-production of skin cells, which is a problem in psoriasis.

-Dithranol treatments are topical (applied to skin) and come in the form of an ointment, available via a special order prescription only.
+Dithranol treatments are topical (applied to skin) and come in the form of an ointment, available in the lower strength 0.1% Dithrocream at pharmacies until the autumn 2022, or via a special order prescription only.
 It can be an effective treatment for some if used correctly, with no significant long-term side effects.

 When should dithranol treatments be used?